VVander/RPIPs-old/RPIPs/RPIP-3.md

 ## Abstract

 The following provides a standard API for Rocket Pool SaaS provider contracts.
 RPRC-3 allows clients to stake ETH and requires providers to supply RPL collateral.
+Variations on this standard allow for assessing additional fees, such as fees to cover validator creation costs, or additional functionality such as returning unused ETH to the client.

 ## Motivation